 \subsection{Convergence of sequence of Poisson distributions}

-We consider the sequence $\{\pi_n\}_n$ of Poisson distributions with mean $n$.
-For any finite set $K$, we have $\lim_n\pi_n(K)=0$.
-However this sequence of proper priors does not converge $q$-vaguely to any improper distribution \citep[][§5.2]{bidr2016}.
-As a remark, let $\widetilde\pi_n$ be shifted measures on $\mathbb{Z}$, defined by $\pi_n( B) = \pi_n(B+n)$, where $\pi_n$ can be seen as a measure on the set of all integers $\mathbb{Z}$ with $\widetilde\pi_n(k)=0$ for $k<0$.
-Then, using the approximation of the Poisson distribution by a the normal distribution, it can be shown that the sequence $\widetilde\pi_n$ converges $q-$vaguely to the improper uniform measure on $\mathbb{Z}$.
+We consider here the sequence $\{\pi_n\}_n$ of Poisson distributions with mean $n$.
+Although $\lim_n\pi_n(K)=0$ for any finite set $K$, this sequence of proper distributions does not converge $q$-vaguely to any improper distribution \citep[][\S~5.2]{bidr2016}.
+As a remark, let $\widetilde\pi_n$ be the shifted measures defined on the set of positive and integers integers $\mathbb Z$ by $\widetilde\pi_n( B) = \pi_n(B+n)$, where $\pi_n$ can be seen as a measure on the set $\mathbb Z$, with $\pi_n(k)=0$ for $k<0$.
+Then, using the approximation of the Poisson distribution by an normal distribution, it can be shown that the sequence $\widetilde\pi_n$ converges $q-$vaguely to the improper uniform measure on the set $\mathbb Z$.

-We consider now the FAP limits of the sequence $\{\pi_n\}_n$.
-The next result shows that the limit have some properties of uniformity described in Section \ref{section.uniform} but not all of them.
+We consider now the FAP limit point of the sequence $\{\pi_n\}_n$.
+The next result shows that these limits have some properties of uniformity described in Section \ref{section.uniform} but not all of them.
 The proof is given in Appendix B.

-\begin{proposition} Any FAP limit $\pi$ of the sequence $\{\pi_n\}_n$ of Poisson distribution with mean $n$ is shift invariant and BS-uniform but not necessarily LRF uniform. \end{proposition}
+\begin{proposition} Any FAP $\pi$ which is a limit point of the sequence $\{\pi_n\}_n$ of Poisson distribution with mean $n$ is SI-uniform and BS-uniform but not necessarily LRF-uniform. \end{proposition}

-Therefore, the FAP limits of the Poisson distribution sequence are examples of SI- and BS-uniform distributions that are not LRF uniform. \citet{kaji2014} give another example of SI but not LFR uniform FAPs using paths of random walks.
-Even if they consider FAP on a subset of bounded function, it can be extended to $\mathcal F_b$ using Hahn-Banach theorem similarly to Section \ref*{section.FAPlimit}.
+Therefore, the FAP limit points of the Poisson distribution sequence are examples of SI- and BS-uniform distributions that are not LRF uniform. \citet{kaji2014} give another example of SI but not LRF uniform FAPs using paths of random walks.
+Even if they consider FAPs on a subset of bounded functions, it can be extended to $\mathcal F_b$ by using the Hahn-Banach theorem similarly to Section \ref{section.FAPlimit}.